bassambarazi/book-test/about/unsyllabus_bits/main_nav.md

 Getting Help ❤️‍🩹
 ^^^

-Learn how to get help and get support if you're struggling, academically or otherwise.
+Learn how to get help and get support.
 :::

 :::{grid-item-card}